fluxcd/flux2/docs/core-concepts/index.md

 ## Reconciliation

-Reconciliation refers to ensuring that a given state(e.g application running in the cluster, infrasatructure) matches a desired state declaratively defined somewhere(e.g a git repository).
+Reconciliation refers to ensuring that a given state (e.g application running in the cluster, infrastructure) matches a desired state declaratively defined somewhere (e.g a git repository).
 There are various examples of these in flux e.g:

 - HelmRelease reconciliation: ensures the state of the Helm release matches what is defined in the resource, performs a release if this is not the case (including revision changes of a HelmChart resource).
 - Bucket reconciliation: downloads and archives the contents of the declared bucket on a given interval and stores this as an artifact, records the observed revision of the artifact and the artifact itself in the status of resource.